TheRacetrack/racetrack/docs/user/user-guide-1.md

 your development computer to run on a server somewhere.
 This sending is in Racetrack terminology called Job "submission".

-As you will experience in the [Local Kubernetes Setup](../deployment/local-kubernetes-setup.md), Racetrack provides a command line client you can install, and which handles this Submission for you.
+As you will experience in the [CLI client](../../racetrack_client/README.md), Racetrack provides a command line client you can install, and which handles this Submission for you.

 When operating with Racetrack (either local instance or production server), the